AdaCore/spark2014/docs/lrm/source/introduction.rst

 the functionality of the program.
 Complete removal of *ghost* entities has no functional impact on the program.

-|SPARK| currently supports ghost functions - though not ghost types or variables -
+|SPARK| currently supports ghost functions but not ghost types or variables.
-which functions may be executable or non-executable.
+Ghost functions may be executable or non-executable.
 Non-executable ghost functions have no implementation and can be used for the purposes of formal verification only.
 Such functions may have their specification defined within an external proof tool to facilitate formal verification.
-This specification is
-outside of the |SPARK| language and toolset and therefore cannot be checked by the tools.
+This specification is outside of the |SPARK| language and toolset and therefore cannot be checked by the tools.
 An unsound definition may lead to an unsound proof which is of no use.
 Ideally any definition will be checked for soundness by the external proof tools.

 If the postcondition of a function, F, can be specified in |SPARK| as